mitul2021/Web-System/README.md

 # Where "picasso-speech" and "4567" should be replaced by your own local name and number.

 ## Running the tests:
-All rspec tests can be ran using the following commands from the main project directory:
+All rspec tests can be ran using the following command from the main project directory:
-* ##### bundle exec rspec spec
+* ##### rspec spec
+This will provide you with a coverage report found in 'project/coverage/index.html'

 ### Working Login details (password in brackets):